AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49849-customer-email-was-replaced-with-paypal-email.md

 <u>Actual results</u>:

-Email set during the checkout is overridden by email set in PayPal account.
+The email set during the checkout is overridden by the email set in the [!DNL PayPal] account.

 ## Apply the patch